Graeme Hart: Personal life

-In December 2018, the Hart Family made a $10m donation to the University of Otago to go towards opening their $28.2m dental teaching facility in South Auckland.
+In December 2018, the Hart Family made a $10 million donation to the University of Otago to go towards opening their $28.2 million dental teaching facility in South Auckland.

-In February 2022, Hart donated eight tractors, 30 fishing boats and a container full of breakfast food to the people of Tonga following the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami.
+In February 2022, Hart donated eight tractors, 30 fishing boats and a container of food to the people of Tonga following the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami.

+Politics

 Hart donated over $58,000 to the mayoral campaign of Wayne Brown in the 2022 local body elections.
 He has also made donations to the New Zealand First and ACT parties.

+During the 2023 New Zealand general election, Radio New Zealand reported that Hart had donated a total of NZ$700,000 to centre-right to right-wing parties including National, ACT and New Zealand First.
+Of this amount, National had received NZ$400,000, ACT NZ$200,000 and New Zealand First NZ$100,000 from Hart and his company, Rank Group Limited.